danwerner21/CortexPC/README.md

-# TMS9995 CPU Card
+# CortexPC

 *** THIS IS UNTESTED DO NOT BUILD ***

-This is an ATX format implimentation of Stuart Conner's Mini-Cortex system.
-The Mini-Cortex system is a further development of his TMS 9995 breadboard project to produce a system similar to a Powertran Cortex, but using more modern components.
+This is an ATX format implimentation of the Mini-Cortex system by Paul Ruizendaal and Stuart Conner.
+The Mini-Cortex system is a further development of a TMS 9995 breadboard project to produce a system similar to a Powertran Cortex, but using more modern components.
 The system is based around a TMS 9995 running at 3 MHz, with 32K byte EEPROM, and will use 512K bytes of RAM  accessed through a memory mapper.
 An on-board serial port and IDE interface exists on the card.
 There is also provisions for a TMS9918 clone, a keyboard and some expansion slots -- these are not supported by the firmware at this time however.

 The main EEPROM image provides a boot menu which enables the user to select between the EVMBUG system monitor from TI's TMS 9995 Evaluation Module, a port of the Powertran Cortex Power BASIC made for a TM 990 computer, the Marinchip Disk Executive (MDEX) operating system, and an implementation of V6 Unix including a C compiler.